Revised April 2018

 Section 3.
 Quorums

 Quorums for the branches of the SGA are as follows:

 All members of the SGA are expected to comply with the Student Code of Conduct both on campus and while participating in SGA functions off campus.
 Members of the SGA are also expected to comply with the recommendations of the SGA Advisors regarding conduct and standards of behavior.
 Failure to meet these standards may result in disciplinary action being initiated by the SGA Executive Board and/or the SGA Advisors.
 The SGA Executive Board may appoint an ad hoc ethics committee to address issues not covered by the Student Code of Conduct.
 The ethics committee will make recommendations to the Executive Board, which will take appropriate action, including dismissal from office, if necessary.

-SGA Executive Board and Senators must work in a harmonious spirit including, but not limited to, such as, respecting the SGA Advisor, following instructions of the SGA Advisor, respectful to others, professional behavior, ethical behavior, no profanity, professionalism, slandering, direct or indirect threats, etc. If any of these mentioned expectations are violated by SGA Executive Board or Senator, they will be removed from position.
+SGA Executive Board and Senators must work in a harmonious spirit including, but not limited to, respecting the SGA Advisors, following the instructions of the SGA Advisors, being respectful to others, exhibiting professionalism (including regularly checking and responding to email), practicing ethical behavior, not using profanity, not slandering, and not issuing direct or indirect threats.
+If any of these mentioned expectations are violated by an SGA Executive Board member or Senator, they may be removed from their position.

-A. The SGA has the right to dismiss any member who fails to abide by this Constitution or the Student Code of Conduct.
-Any dismissal from office must be approved by an SGA Advisor and the Dean of Students.
-The following process must be followed to dismiss any SGA Executive Board Officer, Senate Chair, or Senator from office.
+The SGA has the right to dismiss any member who fails to abide by this Constitution or the Student Code of Conduct.
+Any dismissal from office must be approved by the Director of Student Activities and the Dean of Student Development.
+The following process must be followed to dismiss any SGA Executive Board Officer, or Senator from office.